 Executive Director of The Prince's Charities Australia Janine Kirk has extensive experience in the business, public and not-for-profit sectors.
 Janine's appointments have included Partner at Ernst & Young, CEO of the Committee for Melbourne, Ministerial Advisor in the Australian Government and Honorary Aide to the Governor of Victoria.
 Her community roles have included Chair of Tourism Victoria, Melbourne Prize Trust and Management Committee and the Leadership Advisory Board, Australian Regenerative Medicine Institute, at Monash.

-A distinguished Monash alumnus, Janine is contributing as a Vice-Chancellor’s Professorial Fellow to Monash leadership programs, public lectures and external relations.
+A distinguished Monash alumna, Janine is contributing as a Vice-Chancellor's Professorial Fellow to Monash leadership programs, public lectures and external relations.

 Daryl Le Grew

 Former Vice-Chancellor of the University of Tasmania and the University of Canterbury Professor Daryl Le Grew has held board memberships of Universities Australia, Australian Research Council, Australian Learning and Teaching Council, National Cultural Heritage Committee and the Higher Education Research Reference Group.
 Daryl's community involvement includes Life Membership of the Museum of Victoria.
 A registered architect, Daryl was an adjudicator and key consultant to major public projects including the new Museum of Victoria, National Gallery of Victoria refit and the Melbourne Recital Centre.

 Daryl's role as a Vice-Chancellor's Professorial Fellow includes advice in strategic academic and organisational matters and on activities of the Faculty of Art, Design and Architecture.